 What is it?
 When would you use it?
 Who leads it?
 Who is involved?
 A structured, facilitated discussion of an event, the outcome of which gives the individuals involved in the event understanding of why the outcome differed from that expected and the learning to assist improvement.
-AAR generates insight from the various perspectives of the MDT After any event, where patient care or service was not as effective or safe as expected, or when events turned out better than expected complete?
-Likely to take 45 minutes to 90 mins depending on complexity of the issue and the numbers participating -this could be anyone from within the MDT, local or remote to the participants IThose directly involved in the event and others connected to them or the patient pathway.
-Patients and family members may be included Strengths Weaknes ses what was ha similarities at themselves a Learning dur focus, not the participating change and it's a group le interactions to team are avaimprove.
-This team perform It is highly acrange of eve Psychologica and maintain Provides a sawhich staff ex ing the AAR is the ingreen report, with those positioned as the administration as the administration as the administration and patient is daptable, suitable for the control of the contro main gents of the of the and et on safety. or a wide created onment ortive, ar up ch re • Th ind be re • Go ac in ising are shared owards, primary is ange rests with a ducing central activities are limited with dividuals have chaviour or composult of the AAR.
+AAR generates insight from the various perspectives of the MDT After any event, where patient care or service was not as effective or safe as expected, or when events turned out better than expected minutes to 90 mins depending on complexity of the issue and the numbers participating -this could be anyone from within the MDT, local or remote to the participants IThose directly involved in the event and others connected to them or the patient pathway.
+Patients and family members may be included Strengths Weaknes ses The individuals learn for themselves what was happening and identify similarities and differences between themselves and others.
+Learning during the AAR is the main focus, not the report, with those participating positioned as the agents of change and improvement.
+It's a group learning process, so the interactions between members of the team are available to learn from and improve.
+This has a strong effect on team performance and patient safety.
+It is highly adaptable, suitable for a wide range of events.
+Psychological safety is actively created and maintained throughout.
+Provides a safe reflective environment which staff experience as supportive, reducing isolation and rumination after events. ar up ch re • Th ind be re • Go ac in ising are shared owards, primary is ange rests with a ducing central activities are limited with a dividuals have chaviour or composult of the AAR.
 Experiments and outputs many providers. responsibility for those involved uthority. vays to track if